SrujanPrasad/vsd-nascomm-soc-design-program/README.md

-# Digital VLSI SoC Design and Planning program (December 11 - December 24)
-## Workshop Report by Srujan Prasad
+# Digital VLSI SoC Design and Planning program (December 11 - December 24)-Workshop Report by Srujan Prasad

+## Overview of this repository :
+This repository contains all the necessary details regarding the SoC design and planning that involves executing all the necessary steps starting from understanding the basics such as application softwares, going all the way to the floor planning,layout generation,timing analsyis and finally knowing about the foundry which is the Google Skywater 130nm technology.

 ### Installation of Virtual Box and Openlane